keolo/box_of_rocks/notes/ubuntu_setup.md

     sudo -i

 ## Add .bash_profile and scripts
-You can do this manually:
+You can do this manually (manual - not recommened):

     vi /etc/skel/.bashrc
     vi /etc/profile
     exit
     vi ~/.bashrc

-Or use the .bash_profile from my box of rocks:
+Or use the .myrc from my box of rocks (recommended):

     sudo aptitude install git-core
     mkdir repos
     cd repos
     git clone git://github.com/keolo/box_of_rocks.git
-    git config --global user.email keolo@dreampointmedia.com
-    git config --global user.name "Keolo Keagy"

 Load .myrc if it exists

     cd
     vi .profile

-Add this to the bottom of ~/.profile
+Add this to the bottom of ~/.profile.
+Optionally, you can comment out loading .bashrc if you don't want the ubuntu defaults like color highlighting (I like to comment it out).

     # Include .myrc if it exists
     if [ -f "$HOME/repos/box_of_rocks/dotfiles/.myrc" ]; then